-- We constructed three datasets of research papers and their associated citation networks using CiteSeerX [Caragea et al., 2014b]. - These datasets use: - The proceedings of the ACM Conference on Knowledge Discovery and Data Mining (KDD) and the World Wide Web Conference (WWW); - The UMD dataset from University of Maryland (by Lise Getoor) - The author-input keyworks were used as gold-standard for evaluation.
+- We constructed three datasets of research papers and their associated citation networks using CiteSeerX. - These datasets use: - The proceedings of the ACM Conference on Knowledge Discovery and Data Mining (KDD) and the World Wide Web Conference (WWW); - The UMD dataset from University of Maryland - The author-input keyworks were used as gold-standard for evaluation.

 Conference #Titles(Org) #Titles(CiteSeer) #Queries AvgKeywords AvgCitingContexts AvgCitedContexts

 UMD 490 439 163 3.93 20.15 34.65

-WWW 2936 1350 406 4.81 15.91 17.39
+www 2936 1350 406 4.81 15.91 17.39

 KDD 1829 834 335 4.09 18.85 16.82

-Table 1: Summary of datasets: #Queries represent the number of documents for which both citing and cited contexts were extracted from CiteSeerX and for which author-input keyphrases were available
+Table 1: Summary of datasets: #Queries represent the number of documents for which both citing and cited contexts were extracted from CiteSeerX and for which author-input keyphrases are available